 The Last Letter

-A Russian Jewish woman living in a Ukrainian city is seized by the Germans.
-She writes her son one last letter.
+The Last Letter is legendary filmmaker Frederick Wiseman’s poignant portrayal of a Russian Jewish woman living in a Ukrainian city seized by the Germans who writes her son one last letter.

 Film Signature Image